-Jennifer Bern, president and CEO of The Tropical Traveler in Malvern calls The Maldives “super sexy.”
-The island nation in the Indian Ocean is known for over-water bungalows, a “honeymoon must,” Bern says.
+Jennifer Byrne, president and CEO of The Tropical Traveler in Malvern calls The Maldives “super sexy.”
+The island nation in the Indian Ocean is known for over-water bungalows, a “honeymoon must,” Byrne says.
 “Each resort is on its own little island.”
-Whether you’re looking for “low-key and quiet” or a place where people “day drink at pools manned by deejays,” Bern will help you plan your perfect getaway.
+Whether you’re looking for “low-key and quiet” or a place where people “day drink at pools manned by deejays,” Byrne will help you plan your perfect getaway.
 Like most great things, it takes some doing to get here.
-Bern books her clients through Dubai, where they have a one-night stay.
+Byrne books her clients through Dubai, where they have a one-night stay.
 “It’s an absolutely electric city,” she says.
 “The memories couples make will last a lifetime.”

 When to go: When it’s summer here, the weather is ideal there.
 September and October are also great months to visit.

 Travel tip: Because of the travel required, 10 days is the minimum.
 Two weeks is best.